solo-studios/nyx/README.md

         // Enables zip64 support for any output jars
         // Defaults to false
         zip64 = true
+        withZip64() // Alternative that sets it to true

         // If the `build` task should depend on all tasks of type `Jar`
         // Defaults to true
         buildDependsOnJar = true
+        withBuildDependsOnJar() // Alternative that sets it to true

         // If all java/kotlin compiler warnings should be suppressed
         // Defaults to false
         suppressWarnings = true
+        withSuppressWarnings() // Alternative that sets it to true

         // The jvm toolchain version to use
         // Note: this uses gradle toolchains: https://docs.gradle.org/current/userguide/toolchains.html